Skulpex/CECS-105/README.md

 # CECS-105
 Workshop

-Can you tell a green field from a cold steel rail?
+Can you tell a green field, from a cold steel rail?